-Ref No ACTIVITY RESPONSIBLE AGENCY TIMEFRAME 7.
-Review Human Resource Plan Corporate Service Department April -May 2020 8.
-Management to make provision for refurbishment of municipal offices and construction of New Council Chambers Corporate Service Department/Office of the Municipal Manager 2019-2020- 2021-2022

-9. Compile allocation plan for Nggqeleni Offices and re-allocation of Libode Offices Infrastructure Department 10.
+Ref No ACTIVITY RESPONSIBLE AGENCY TIMEFRAME 8.
+Prepare Process Plan for development of a new Human Resource Plan (2022- 2027) Corporate Service Department August 2021 9.
+On PMS - cascade performance management to all levels and hold people to account non performance Corporate Services 2021-2022 10.
+Consider the sustainability of broadband infrastructure built by USAASA/Department of Communication Corporate Services 2021-2022 11.
+Convene Council Policy Workshop to review institutional policies by May 2021 Corporate Services 10-14 May 2021 12.
+Management to make provision for refurbishment of municipal offices and construction of New Council Chambers Corporate Service Department/Office of the Municipal Manager 2021-2023 13.
+Compile allocation plan for Nggqeleni Offices and re-allocation of Libode Offices Infrastructure Department 14.
 Allocation of Youth Offices at Ngqeleni NLM June 2020